Never Miss a Chance to Do the Most Good

 The Salvation Army brings help, hope, and healing to disaster survivors.

-Watch how we provide rescue and relief to communities affected by disasters.
+Watch how we provide rescue and relief to communities affected by disasters by offering survivors emotional healing and spiritual comfort.

 Press Resources